 If you have recently filed for bankruptcy, this can have an effect on your credit score.
 However, sometimes this difficulty is worth the financial relief that bankruptcy can provide.
 If you have any questions about the advantages and disadvantages of bankruptcy, we can help.

 Let us help you to identify the best way forward from your state of present financial distress.
-Contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC at (205) 324-4000.
+Contact the Birmingham bankruptcy lawyers of [firm-name] at [phone-number].